muvildan/Project1-POKERUN/README.md

 # POKÉ-RUN
-Pokémon has always been a game of mental calulations.
-Am I going to be faster than my oponent?
-Is my Pokémon type stronger than my oponents' types?
+Pokémon has always been a game of mental calculations.
+Will I be faster than my oponent?
+Is my Pokémon type stronger than my oponent's type?
 In a much simpler way, that's what POKÉ-RUN replicates!
 You will have to move fast and apply the logic of types to get to the max score possible.